Woprok/nota_woprok_mbbai/README.md

 * WindSailer (sandsail2)
   * moves commander (armmav) in the directions of the wind and his guards as well, hopefully maintaining line centered on commander

+* Hilltakers (ctp2)
+  * moves units to hills and fights for last hill

 Sensors
 ----